 It can actually end up being cheaper to send your child to a private school.

 4. How to lower your out of pocket costs and get the maximum amount of money from each school.

-5. How to pick colleges that will give you the best financial aid packages, more free money and less in loan.
+5. How to pick colleges that will give you the best financial aid packages, more free money, and less in loans.

 Some schools are well endowed and have the ability to award quite a lot of money to students.
 Other schools have very little money to give away.

 It’s important for you to know this information before you ever apply to a school.